Summation-by-parts operators for general function spaces

 \cref{thm:diag_nec} gives a necessary condition for the existence of a diagonal-norm FSBP operator.
 This necessary condition is the existence of a positive and $(\mathcal{F} \mathcal{F})'$-exact quadrature formula. \cref{thm:diag_suf} below reveals that this condition is not just necessary but also sufficient.
 Before presenting this theorem, we introduce the concept of Vandermonde-like matrices.
 Let $\{f_1,\dots,f_K\}$ be a basis of the $K$-dimensional function space $\mathcal{F} \subset C^1$.
 Evaluating the basis functions at the grid points $\mathbf{x}$ and writing these function values in a matrix, we get the Vandermonde-like matrix

-\cref{thm:diag_suf} will require this matrix to have linearly independent rows.\footnote{ $F$ having linearly independent rows is equivalent to the grid points $\mathbf{x}$ being $\mathcal{F}$-unisolvent, which is an important concept in the context of multivariate approximation theory \cite{wendland2004scattered,fornberg2015primer,glaubitz2020shock} and numerical integration\cite{glaubitz2020stableCFs,glaubitz2021constructing,glaubitz2021towardsRBF}.} This will ensure that $F$ can be converted to an invertible matrix by appending an appropriate set of vectors (assuming $K \leq N$).
+\cref{thm:diag_suf} will require this matrix to have linearly independent columns.\footnote{ $F$ having linearly independent columns is equivalent to the grid points $\mathbf{x}$ being $\mathcal{F}$-unisolvent, which is an important concept in the context of multivariate approximation theory \cite{wendland2004scattered,fornberg2015primer,glaubitz2020shock} and numerical integration \cite{glaubitz2020stableCFs,glaubitz2021constructing,glaubitz2021towardsRBF}.} This will ensure that $F$ can be converted to an invertible matrix by appending an appropriate set of vectors (assuming $K \leq N$).